ggunay/lambda-forwarder/README.md

 ```bash
 sam deploy --guided
 ```
 Follow the prompts to configure the deployment settings, such as the AWS Region, stack name, and other parameters.
+The build will provide the path for the API key and created API endpoint in the output along with a short instruction on how to test.

 ## Usage